AsherMorse/writing-arena/_docs/implementation-2/ranked-prompt-generation-v2.md

 - Is it specific enough to write about?

 If INVALID: { "valid": false, "reason": "friendly explanation" }
-If VALID: { "valid": true, "promptText": "two-sentence prompt" }
+If VALID: { "valid": true, "promptQuestion": "...", "promptHint": "..." }

 Prompt rules (if valid):
-- First sentence: Question that sets up expository writing, referencing their selection
+- promptQuestion: Question that sets up expository writing, referencing their selection
-- Second sentence: Gentle suggestions using "You might..." phrasing
+- promptHint: Gentle suggestions using "You might..." phrasing (shown in collapsible dropdown)
 - Keep it appropriate for grades 6-8
 - AVOID commands like "Write about", "Describe", "Explain"